Insulating Oddly-Shaped Windows

 Repair, not replace

-• New vinyl windows release toxic byproducts.
+• New vinyl windows tend to release toxic byproducts.

 • Replacing windows involves all the energy used in creating the new windows, and the landfill space needed for the old windows.